tonyto/node-posterous/README.md

 Some API endpoints require arguments such as a site ID, or post ID, and these should be passed as the parameters after the api name.

-The `options` parameter is used for POST and PUT requests, where you will want to include body data.
+The `options` parameter is a dictionary used for POST and PUT requests, where you will want to include body data.
 For more info on which options are available to each type of request, see the [Posterous API docs](http://posterous.com/api).
 If there are no options, you must pass `null` to the function.

 The callback function will be used to return error messages or request results.